dotidconsulting/coding-challenge-economy/part 1/README.md

 ### Requirements:
 -	Import this data (v_IN_ERPPivot.csv) into a database, this database must be (any version of) SQL
--	Commit your work to a GIT repository or provide a folder containing your DB
+-	Commit your work to a GIT repository or provide a folder containing your database

 ### Acceptance criteria:
--	build a SQL function to query the table you created above so that the result of your query matches the first 7 columns in the screenshot below (in yellow), the rest of the table is optional but feel free to give it a go if you have some time!
+-	build a SQL function to query the table you created above so that the result of your query matches the first 7 columns in the screenshot below (in yellow), the rest of the table is optional but feel free to give it a go if you have some time.
 -	The function accepts the following parameter: @ClientID int

 GOOD LUCK!